-- EMS Safety.
+• EMS Safety.
 The safety of field personnel is paramount.
-Although EMS personnel have a duty to treat patients experiencing emergency medical conditions, they must not take risks that they are not comfortable with.
-Risks to personnel or scene safety should be commensurate to the benefit a patient may receive. - Patient safety.
-Patient safety and the aid they receive from our care is the reason EMS exists.
-All treatments should be designed to reduce potential harm and maximize potential benefit. - Dignity.
+Although EMS personnel have a duty to treat patients experiencing emergency medical conditions, they must not take risks that are threats to safety.
+Risks to personnel or scene safety should be commensurate to the benefit a patient may receive.

+• Dignity.
 All patients and providers deserve dignity and respect.
-Patient encounters for mental health and substance related emergencies are often challenging.
 It is essential that EMS professionals recognize our own biases.
 We owe it to our patients, especially those in disenfranchised groups, to provide equitable care.
 We strive to maximize the dignity of both patients and providers by practicing with clinical expertise and professionalism.